About Us

 SHE/HER

-Currently a journalism student at Toronto Metropolitan University who's also studying communication and design.
-Grew up in Vaughan, now living in downtown Toronto.
+Journalism student at Toronto Metropolitan University who's also studying communications and design.
+Grew up in Vaughan, now living in the Financial District.
 Always loves a good chai latte.

 COMMUNITY PRODUCER